Artistic rendering โ Event may differ

 Tips & Advice

-- Check the official website for the most up-to-date information on ceremony performers and the exact dates the grounds are open for public viewing.
+- Check the official website for the most up-to-date information on ceremony dates, times, and any special viewing instructions.

-- Dress in layers and check the weather forecast, as the event takes place outdoors in Washington D.C. during the winter.
+- Dress warmly in layers, as the event takes place outdoors in winter and can be chilly, especially in the evenings.

 Frequently Asked Questions

-When are the grounds open for public viewing after the lighting ceremony?
+When can I visit the National Christmas Tree after the lighting ceremony?

-The grounds are typically open to the public for nightly viewing for several weeks after the initial lighting ceremony, usually through January 1st.
+The grounds are typically open to the public for several days after the lighting ceremony through January 1.